Contents

 Acceptance testing is the overall process of verifying that a system meets defined requirements and is ready for release, covering areas like functionality, compliance, and operations.

-User acceptance testing (UAT) is a specific type of acceptance testing carried out by end users or clients to confirm the product works for them in real-world scenarios (eg. software or websites).
+According to the ISTQB Glossary, user acceptance testing (UAT) is a type of acceptance testing used to determine whether intended users are ready to accept the system, and confirm that a product works for them in real-world scenarios (eg. software or websites).

 By simulating actual use through structured test scenarios and predefined acceptance criteria, UAT helps teams catch issues early, ensure user acceptance, and deliver software that aligns with both business objectives and user expectations.